 Kigali, Capital of Rwanda

-Kigali is a pleasant safe city which ranges over several hills.
+Kigali is a very pleasant, safe city which ranges over several hills.
 Founded in 1907, Kigali did not become the capital until Rwanda’s independence in 1962 when it replaced the colonial seat of power, Butare.
-If your flight connections is such that you need to overnight here, there are a range of options to stay such as the Kigali Serena Hotel or The Retreat.
+If your flight connections is such that you need to overnight here, you won’t be disappointed.

 Butare was the original capital of Rwanda and still its cultural centre.
 Visit the National Museum of Rwanda with excellent displays on the country’s geology, geography, ancient and modern history, flora and fauna as well as one of the best ethnographic collections in East Africa.
 It is also home to the Royal Mwami’s Palace (King’s palace) which was the seat of the feudal monarchy.
 The palace has been reconstructed to its 19th century state and shows a traditional dome that can be compared with the Kabaka’s palace of Buganda.